MarcelCutts/gainz/README.md

-# Gainz
+# GAINZ

+Never know what part of your body you're perfecting today?
+Now you do.

-A simple app built with [Rebolt](https://rebolt.callstack.com/) that will tell you what gainz await you today.
+A simple app built with [Rebolt](https://rebolt.callstack.com/) and [ReasonML](https://reasonml.github.io/).

 ## Getting started
 1. Run `yarn` in the root directory